Skip to main content

 Buffer zones surrounding natural habitats and features protect the ecological character of natural habitats and features from the impacts of the ongoing activity associated with the development.
 The project shall be designed to preserve or enhance the ecological character or function and wildlife use of the natural habitat or feature and to minimize or adequately mitigate the foreseeable impacts of development.

-The general buffer zone distance is established according to the buffer zone table in the Fort Collins Land Use Code Section 3.4.1.
+The general buffer zone distance is established according to the buffer zone table in the Fort Collins Land Use Code Article 5, Section 5.6.1.

 • Do I need an Ecological Characterization Study (ECS) for this development?

-An ECS is required by City of Fort Collins Land Use Code (LUC) Section 3.4.1 if a proposed development site is within 500 feet of LUC defined natural habitats and features.
+An ECS is required by City of Fort Collins Land Use Code (LUC) Article 5, Section 5.6.1 if a proposed development site is within 500 feet of LUC defined natural habitats and features.